Academic Festival Overture: References in popular culture

 Cary Grant in his role as Dr. Noah Praetorius conducts the Overture at the beginning and end of the 1951 Joseph L. Mankiewicz/Darryl F. Zanuck film People Will Talk, and a pastiche of one section can be heard in the opening theme of the 1978 film National Lampoon's Animal House, an ironic gesture given that this piece was partly based on German fraternity drinking songs.

 In the 1967 film Bedazzled, Dudley Moore, as a pretentious pseudo-intellectual Welsh student, and Eleanor Bron lie on the floor listening to the beginning of the Overture on an LP until the record begins to skip (thanks to a scratch deliberately made in the LP by Peter Cook as the Devil earlier in the film).

+From its inception to 1982, the Overture has been regularly used by Twin Cities PBS during its station identification and sign-off.

 The song "Catch a Falling Star", made famous by Perry Como, was based on the third theme in the final movement (the "Fuchslied"), just before the "Gaudeamus igitur".
 The final melody provides the tune for Greenleaf High School's school song in the 1997 movie In and Out.